Washington, D.C.: History

+Founding

+During the American Revolution and Revolutionary War, nine cities served as capitals to the Continental Congress and under the Articles of Confederation.
+Following independence, New York City served briefly as the first capital following adoption of the Constitution before the capital returned to Philadelphia, where it remained from 1790 to 1800.

-On October 6, 1783, after the capital was forced by the Pennsylvania Mutiny of 1783 to relocate to Princeton, New Jersey, Congress resolved to consider a new location for it.
+On October 6, 1783, after the Pennsylvania Mutiny of 1783 forced the capital to move briefly from Philadelphia to present-day Princeton University in Princeton, New Jersey, Congress resolved to consider a new location for it.
 The following day, Elbridge Gerry of Massachusetts moved "that buildings for the use of Congress be erected on the banks of the Delaware near Trenton, or of the Potomac, near Georgetown, provided a suitable district can be procured on one of the rivers as aforesaid, for a federal town".

-In his Federalist No. 43, published January 23, 1788, James Madison argued that the new federal government would need authority over a national capital to provide for its own maintenance and safety.
-The Pennsylvania Mutiny of 1783 emphasized the need for the national government not to rely on any state for its own security.
+In Federalist No. 43, published on January 23, 1788, James Madison argued that the new federal government would need authority over a national capital to provide for its own maintenance and safety.
+The Pennsylvania Mutiny of 1783 emphasized the need for the national government to not rely on any state for its own security.

-Article One, Section Eight of the U.S. Constitution permits the establishment of a "District (not exceeding ten miles square) as may, by cession of particular states, and the acceptance of Congress, become the seat of the government of the United States".
-However, the constitution does not specify a location for the capital.
+Article One, Section Eight of the Constitution permits the establishment of a "District (not exceeding ten miles square) as may, by cession of particular states, and the acceptance of Congress, become the seat of the government of the United States".
+The Constitution, however, does not specify a location for the capital.
 In the Compromise of 1790, Madison, Alexander Hamilton, and Thomas Jefferson agreed that the federal government would pay each state's remaining Revolutionary War debts in exchange for establishing the new national capital in the Southern United States.

-On July 9, 1790, Congress passed the Residence Act, which approved the creation of a national capital on the Potomac River.
-The exact location was to be selected by President George Washington, who signed the bill into law on July 16.
+On July 9, 1790, Congress passed the Residence Act, which approved creating a national capital on the Potomac River.
+Under the Residence Act, the exact location was to be selected by President George Washington, who signed the bill into law on July 16, 1790.
 Formed from land donated by Maryland and Virginia, the initial shape of the federal district was a square measuring 10 mi on each side and totaling 100 sqmi.